HL7/bulk-data/spec/authorization/index.md

 Before a SMART client can run against a FHIR server, the client SHALL generate or obtain an asymmetric key pair and SHALL register its public key set with that FHIR server’s authorization service.
-SMART does not specify a standards-based registration process, but we encourage FHIR service implementers to consider using the [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg).
+SMART does not require a standards-based registration process, but we encourage FHIR service implementers to consider using the [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg).